awesomephant/united-generations-website/events/drawing-for-wellbeing-n-01.md

   image: /assets/uploads/drawing03.jpg
   alt: Two black lines continuous drawings of a human face
-introduction: Drawing for Wellbeing is a series of creative workshops developed with Katherine Low Settlement for everyone who wants to practice drawing in a safe and inclusive space.
+introduction: Drawing for Wellbeing is a series of creative workshops developed by Adalberto Lonardi in collaboration with Katherine Low Settlement for everyone who wants to practice drawing in a safe and inclusive space.
 This workshop focuses on the fundamentals of line drawings.
 link:
   url: ""
   text: ""